 What Steps Should I Take Next?

-If this situation has happened to you, there are steps that you can take to pursue the compensation you need to help recover from your injuries.
-Whether you have been the victim of an accident or you have a loved one who has been left incapacitated or lost their life — finding an attorney who can fight to protect your rights is critical.
+There are steps that you can take to pursue the compensation you need to help recover from your injuries.
+Whether you have been the victim of an accident or you have a loved one who has been left incapacitated or lost their life, finding an attorney who can fight to protect your rights is critical.

-In Kentucky, most personal injury filings are subject to a one-year statute of limitations but personal injury claims involving motor vehicles generally have a two-year statute of limitation.
+In Kentucky, most personal injury filings are subject to a one-year statute of limitations, but personal injury claims involving motor vehicles generally have a two-year statute of limitations.
 After the appropriate time is up, you will be unable to file a suit.
-So if you or someone you know has been the victim of a pedestrian accident, don’t wait.
-Call or reach out to our firm, Grossman Green PLLC, today to schedule a free case consultation.
+So, if you or someone you know has been the victim of a pedestrian accident, don’t wait.
 We would be happy to discuss the details of your case and outline a plan that can help you pursue the compensation you deserve.